 Where to Stay in Lima if You’re Celiac

-I absolutely recommend staying somewhere in Lima with a kitchen, for obvious and previously mentioned reasons.
+I absolutely recommend staying somewhere in Lima with a kitchen, for obvious reasons.
 We stayed in this Airbnb which is centrally located and 1 minute walk from Sabor y Vida and 407 Bistro.
 It suited our needs but the downside was it was a little damp and the hot water lasted four minutes, tops.

 I’ve done some research and selected a few other places in Lima that I recommend you stay.